Roman walls of Verona: Fall of the empire and expansions by Theodoric

 Around the beginning of the 6th century, a second city wall was commissioned by Theodoric, who devoted great attention to the city, on the left side of the Adige, which made a system with the older curtain wall of late Republican origin, placed about ten meters further inland.
 At the same time, ravelins were introduced in front of Porta Borsari and Porta Leoni, and the walls that Emperor Gallienus had built around the Veronese amphitheater were raised.
 The extensions and this second curtain wall were made, like the Gallienian one, through the use of spoil materials, although in this case the construction was less hasty and the construction technique of decidedly more careful workmanship.

-Moreover, Theodoric could also be credited with the building, or at least the reconstruction, of the city walls around the hill of San Pietro on the left side of the Adige River.
-Among the clues that would point to his commissioning would be both written and material sources: the former can be traced in the Iconografia rateriana, a 10th-century map depicting Verona, in which the Republican-era curtain wall and the one surrounding the amphitheater are depicted in a bright green color, while the outermost curtain wall to the right of the Adige and the hillside are in a pinkish color, thus lending greater credibility to the hypothesis that the latter two are contemporary.
-From a material point of view, an indication of the construction of a new curtain wall that would have protected the hill comes from the fact that the apsidal part of the church of St. Stephen (a building dating back to the fifth century) was sacrificed for the construction of the curtain wall.
+Theodoric could also be credited with the building, or at least the reconstruction, of the city walls around the hill of San Pietro on the left side of the Adige River.
+Among the clues that would point to his commissioning would be both written and material sources.

+Written sources include the Iconografia rateriana, a 10th-century map depicting Verona, in which the Republican-era curtain wall and the one surrounding the amphitheater are depicted in a bright green color, while the outermost curtain wall to the right of the Adige and the hillside are in a pinkish color, thus lending greater credibility to the hypothesis that the latter two are contemporary.
+From a material point of view, an indication of the construction of a new curtain wall that would have protected the hill comes from the fact that the apsidal part of the church of St. Stephen, a building dating back to the fifth century, was sacrificed for the construction of the curtain wall.

 These defenses remained substantially unchanged from then until the pre-communal era due to continuous maintenance; later, with the construction of the outermost communal and Scaliger walls, those of Roman origin lost their functionality and usefulness: over the centuries they were partly tampered with and partly reused by houses and palaces that leaned against them.